ArJunGawali/MySql-to-Mongo/README.md

                                 "mysql_password" : "*******",
                             }
                         ```
-        -2. mongodb_host ==> Your MongoDb hostname/Url
+        - 2. mongodb_host ==> Your MongoDb hostname/Url
-        -3. mongodb_dbname ==> Choose the name of Database in which the data has to migrate.
+        - 3. mongodb_dbname ==> Choose the name of Database in which the data has to migrate.

 2. migrate_single  --> Migrate specified table

-    -Parameters :
+    - Parameters :
-        -1. mysqldb_dict ==> A Python dictionary of your mysql database details
+        - 1. mysqldb_dict ==> A Python dictionary of your mysql database details
                         -Ex :
                         ```
                             mysqldb_dict = {